AntonRiab/ngx_pgcopy/README.md

 About
 ===============
 `ngx_pgcopy` is module that allows `nginx` to communicate directly with `PostgreSQL` database with [sql-COPY query](http://www.postgresql.org/docs/9.5/static/sql-copy.html).
-The COPY command allows high-speed bulk data transfer to or from the server.

 Support
 - PUT and POST body loader.
+- Direct transfer to/from database CSV, [JSON, XML](ttps://github.com/AntonRiab/slim_middle_samples).
 - Supported "SELECT" inside in request "COPY TO".
 - HTTP Authentication Basic is transparent to PostgreSQL database connection authentication.

+Response is generated from COPY formats.

 Status
 ===============
 In develop.
-This module is a full featured and work prototype.
 Work only with postgresql ip:port 127.0.0.1:5432.
 If you whant compile with debug, build it only on gcc, not clang.

 Tested on
-- ubuntu  14.04(nginx 1.11.1, postgresql 9.3.10)
+- ubuntu  14.04(nginx 1.13, postgresql 9.6)
 - freebsd 10.3 (nginx 1.11.3, postgresql 9.3.12) without debug